TomusD/muMoE-RNBERT/README.md

 ```
-Or my thesis, which has a bit more information about the project and some ablation studies:
+And if you find my thesis useful, which has a bit more information about the project and some ablation studies:

 ```bibtex
 @mastersthesis{uoadl:5325645,